San Francisco Examiner: Independent ownership

 Clarity Media sold the Examiner to San Francisco Newspaper Company LLC in 2011.
 The company's investors included then-President and Publisher Todd Vogt, Chief Financial Officer Pat Brown, and David Holmes Black.
 Inaccurate early media reports claimed that Black's business, Black Press, had bought the paper.
 In 2014, Vogt sold his shares to Black Press.

 Present-day owners of the Examiner also own SF Weekly, an alternative weekly, and previously owned the now-shuttered San Francisco Bay Guardian.

 Clint Reilly acquisition

 In December 2020, Clint Reilly, under his company, Clint Reilly Communications, acquired the SF Examiner for an undisclosed sum.
 The acquisition included buying the SF Weekly "like a stocking stuffer," Reilly said.
 He also owns Gentry Magazine and the Nob Hill Gazette.

 He then hired editor-in-chief Carly Schwartz in 2021.
 Under her leadership, a broadsheet-style newspaper was reintroduced, and she launched two newsletters with a nod to the rise in popularity of email marketing models such as Substack.
 Schwartz also put the SF Weekly on hiatus "for the foreseeable future," ending a tenure of more than 40 years.
+In 2026, Reilly died at age 79.